rvesse/airline/docs/guide/annotations/no-option-like-values.md

 public List<String> args = new ArrayList<>();
 ```

-Here is a user tries to pass `--foo` into our command, and that isn't an option, it would result in an error.
+Here if a user tries to pass `--foo` into our command, and that isn't an option, it would result in an error.
 If
 `@NoOptionLikeValues` is not applied then `--foo` would have been captured as an argument.

 ### Customising Option Prefixes